Half Quart Temperance Snake Flask. cc: 1875

 Reported in the Daily Arkansas Gazette, Friday, January 23, 1885, is “the special telegram, announcing the sudden death of Mr. Jake Barkley at Texarkana.
 The deceased was a member of the firm weed and Barkley, proprietors of the Arkansas pottery, and was well known in Little Rock.
 He was a man of genius, a skilled workman in his business.
 The curiously design pottery shown in the Arkansas exhibit at New Orleans is the work of the diseased.
 His death is generally regretted.”

 Bachley was born in France in 1840.
 Bachley died of pneumonia at age 45, on January 22, 1885, at the home of his partner John Weed.
 The Bachley obituary states he had “many friends, in Texarkana, in Little Rock, and elsewhere” and that Bachley “was one of the California Forty-Niners” (Daily Arkansas Gazette, Jan.
 22, 1885).
 Jacob Bachley’s pottery operation partner was John C. Weed.
 Weed of Irish descent was born October 1, 1839, and in addition to his Texarkana Pottery passenger proprietorship, John Weed was regarded “one of the best and most popular conductors on the Iron Mountain narrow gauge railroad, running out of Texarkana, Arkansas,” and described as “one of Texarkanats best and most useful citizens.”
-John Weed’s residence was at the corner of Walnut and Third Streets.
+Cpt.
+Jack Weed’s residence was at the corner of Walnut and Third Streets.
 Mr. Weed’s death occurred at a railroad wreck near Arkadelphia on October 30, 1891.
 He is buried in the State Line Cemetery, located in the 3000 block of North State Line Avenue, Texarkana, Miller County, Arkansas (extracted by Texarkana historian Wayne Adcock from the Daily Texarkanian, March 11, 1907).

 The January 23, 1885 issue of the Arkansas Gazette, called Bachley a man of genius with his life cut short as he was perhaps, beginning to achieve significant notoriety.
 A sad turn of events devastated his legacy.

 Numerous fine displays of fancy pottery were made by Weed and Bachley of Texarkana.
 The designer must’ve been a happy mood of fancy, sculpting characters of snakes, toads foil folds of which serve for handles, and Razorback pigs, true to life, seeking subsidence from cornless cobs.
-The Daily Arkansas Gazette edition on January 21, 1885 reports “ Bachley pottery being exhibited at the New Orleans world fair having his snake jugs displayed there.

 OFFICIAL WEB SITE